I’m a long-time Colorado local with insights into the best places to live in Colorado, from big cities to mountain towns and rural communities.

 The Boulder Valley School District has an excellent reputation and continually gets high reviews.
 Boulder’s main drawback is that it can be an expensive place to live.
 Average home prices in Boulder are only topped by those inexpensive ski resort towns.

 📚 Related Reading: Where to Stay in Boulder, Colorado (Best Areas for Visitors)

-A quiet suburb within easy distance of Denver and Colorado Springs
+A quiet suburb offering easy access to both Denver and Colorado Springs.

 Castle Rock is a suburban community right off the I-25 freeway that connects Denver with Colorado Springs.
 There are lots of outdoor activities in Castle Rock for the whole family, plus restaurants, shopping, and other attractions.